 To include breadcrumb navigation on your website, you must create a unique string of hierarchical breadcrumb links on each page.

 The links should represent the upper-level category pages under which the current page is located.
-While creating breadcrumb navigation for each of your website’s pages may sound difficult, there are tools that can help.
+While creating breadcrumb navigation for each of your website’s pages may sound difficult, some tools can help.

-If you built your website using WordPress, you can download a breadcrumb plugin like Breadcrumb NavXT or Breadcrumb by PickPlugins.
-Both plugins allow you to easily create and configure breadcrumb navigation.
+If you built your website using WordPress, you could download a breadcrumb plugin like Breadcrumb NavXT or Breadcrumb by PickPlugins.
+Both plugins allow you to create and configure breadcrumb navigation easily.

 Your theme may also allow for breadcrumbs.
 Check your theme settings.

 Yoast SEO is another plugin that supports breadcrumb navigation.
-Although it’s a more versatile plugin — it supports a variety of search engine optimization (SEO) functions — Yoast SEO offers quick and easy implementation of breadcrumb navigation.
+Although it’s a more versatile plugin — it supports various search engine optimization (SEO) functions — Yoast SEO offers quick and easy implementation of breadcrumb navigation.

-It’s important to note many breadcrumb plugins for WordPress, as well as Yoast SEO, automatically create schema markup for search engines.
+It’s important to note that many breadcrumb plugins for WordPress and Yoast SEO automatically create schema markup for search engines.
 When Google discovers this markup, it may add the breadcrumb navigation to your website’s organic listings.

 Even if you built your website using different content management (CMS) than WordPress, you might be able to download and use a similar tool to create breadcrumb navigation.
 There are breadcrumb extensions available for Joomla, breadcrumb modules available for Drupal, and breadcrumb apps available for Shopify.

 With breadcrumb navigation up and running on your website, you should regularly test the breadcrumb links to ensure they function as intended.